numberoverzero/bloop/docs/user/quickstart.rst

     :language: python
     :lines: 35-36

-We can also set the engine to always use atomic conditions, with:
+You can also set the engine to always use atomic conditions, with:

 .. literalinclude:: ../code/quick.py
     :language: python
     :lines: 38

-The context version allows us to temporarily talk through the engine as if it had the given config values, without changing the engine's actual config values for other callers.
+The context version allows you to temporarily talk through the engine as if it had the given config values, without changing the engine's actual config values for other callers.